 How do you survive in a world where eye-contact can mean instant death?
 Set your priorities, keep up your mantra, and have a bandana handy.
-An apocalyptic series of short stories based on a short film.

 All photos/stills from 4:17 by Joon Chang.